 - seizures or other neurological disorders,

 - poor circulation or a reduced number of blood cells,

 - inflammation of the lungs or heart,

 - the confirmation of a positive antinuclear antibody test.

 Joint pain and photo-sensitivity are probably the most common symptoms of lupus in women.
 If join pain might lead affected women to the conclusion that they suffer from arthritis, the increased sensitivity experienced when exposed to sunlight is a conclusive lupus characteristic.
-A direct consequence of sun exposure is the appearance of skin rash mainly on the face, hands and chest.
+A direct consequence of sun exposure is the appearance of a skin rash mainly on the face, hands, and chest.

 Doctors call the manifestations of this condition lupus flares, due to its subtle behavior.
-In women, these flares manifest as weight gain, foamy urine, fever, oral ulcers, hair loss, depression, seizures and even memory loss.
+In women, these flares manifest as weight gain, foamy urine, fever, oral ulcers, hair loss, depression, seizures, and even memory loss.
 Abnormal menstrual cycles are another typical lupus symptom in women.
 There have been reported cases when women suffering from lupus have been menstruating for 10 to 15 days.
-This aspect influenced many specialists into advising women who suffer from lupus to avoid becoming pregnant.
+This aspect influenced many specialists in advising women who suffer from lupus to avoid becoming pregnant.

 Medications to Suppress Lupus Symptoms in Women